-Some mornings my youngest son goes through two or three pairs of socks before he finds a pair that does not bug him — he may have a couple sensory issues.
+Some mornings my youngest son goes through two or three pairs of socks before he finds a pair that does not bug him — he may have a couple sensory processing disorder issues.
 This used to be more of an issue when he could not communicate his needs appropriately and socks ended up thrown across the room and a meltdown would ensue.
 My husband and I have worked with him and helped him to use his words to communicate his needs.
 He is four so we find ourselves doing a lot of co-regulating with him still.
 Just the other day he said to me, “Mommy may I please have different socks, these are really itchy,” and I, of course, told him that I would find more socks, and I thanked him for using his words and asking so nicely!
 I was so proud of him for recognizing that he had a problem and calmly proposing a solution.
-To be honest though, this is far from where we began and it took lots of re-dos for my son to finally get to this point of asking calmly for what he needed and to be able to self-regulate when he became frustrated.
+To be honest though, this is far from where we began and it took lots of re-dos for my son to finally get to this point of asking calmly for what he needed and to be able to use some self regulation when he became frustrated.
 It still doesn’t happen this way all of the time, but there are times when I catch him taking deep breaths when he is getting upset and I know that he is learning skills to self-regulate.

 Dr. Karyn Purvis and Dr. David Cross suggest that a child learns best how to self-regulate when adults scaffold, or provide the appropriate level of help that the child needs.
 (Purvis, K. Cross, Dr. R., Hurst, J. R., & Milton, H. . p.
-34, Trust-Based Relational Intervention: TBRI Empowering Principles [Instructor Workbook]) For example, at first children need lots of help and guidance to learn to self-regulate, but as they learn to recognize signs and implement coping skills they will need less and less help, until they have completely mastered it and can do it on their own.
+34, Trust-Based Relational Intervention: TBRI Empowering Principles [Instructor Workbook]) For example, at first children need lots of help and guidance to learn self regulation, but as they learn to recognize signs and implement coping skills they will need less and less help, until they have completely mastered it and can do it on their own.
 It’s up to the parents to see the progress that the child has made and adjust the level of support given accordingly.

 Toddlers, preschoolers, and children from “hard places” all rely on parents to help them regulate themselves until they can learn the tools to self-regulate.
 For children to learn self-regulating skills, parents have to first help children recognize the signs that they are becoming dysregulated and then teach them strategies to get back on track.
 For example, if a child is hungry and is having a meltdown he may not realize that he is hungry or understand that getting a snack would help him regulate.
 It’s important to provide your child with concrete examples of things to do when he or she is feeling dysregulated and remind him often.
 In the midst of a meltdown a child will not be the most receptive to calming techniques; effective learning is done best when the child is calm and can be later reinforced in the moment.